CCA-Public/scope/CONTRIBUTING.md

 ### Style

-Archivematica uses the Python [PEP8](https://www.python.org/dev/peps/pep-0008/) community style guidelines.
+SCOPE uses the Python [PEP8](https://www.python.org/dev/peps/pep-0008/) community style guidelines.
 Newly-written code should conform to PEP-8 style.
 PEP8 is a daunting document, but there are very good linters available that you can run to check style in your code.
 The [flake8](https://pypi.python.org/pypi/flake8) tool checks for style problems as well as errors and complexity.